Bynder/cw-wordpress-plugin/README.md

 * Fix improperly cast object property for php 7 compatibility.

 ### 3.0.8 ###
-* Update the error message to indicate user may not have proper permission in GatherContent to view GatherContent Templates/Projects.
+* Update the error message to indicate user may not have proper permission in Content Workflow to view Content Workflow Templates/Projects.
-* Add "class" and "alt" to whitelisted shortcode attributes for the GatherContent `[media]` shortcode.
+* Add "class" and "alt" to whitelisted shortcode attributes for the Content Workflow `[media]` shortcode.
 * Add the `wp_get_attachment_image()` attributes array to the `gc_content_image` filter.
 * Add `gc_admin_enqueue_style` and `gc_admin_enqueue_script` actions.
 * Fix issue when BadgeOS is installed.
 BadgeOS is enqueueing its (old) version of select2 in the entire admin.
 It is incompatible with the new version, so we need to remove it on our pages.
 * Check multiple server variable keys to detect if HTTP authentication is enabled on the site. ([https://wordpress.org/support/topic/import-hangs-at-1/](https://wordpress.org/support/topic/import-hangs-at-1/))
-* Fix occasional bug when "Do not import" being selected could cause issues when pushing content back to GatherContent.
+* Fix occasional bug when "Do not import" being selected could cause issues when pushing content back to Content Workflow.

 ### 3.0.7 ###
 * Improved percentage accuracy, and loader animations with the import/sync process.